crhallberg/IMM120/x1-Flappy Bird/README.md

 That's it!
 Now [the sketch](https://codepen.io/crhallberg/pen/YrPQBZ) will wait until you jump to get started!
 Easy!

+# A Brief Word

+Now that you have a working skeleton for the project, I'm more going to guide you through the process and the reasoning rather than spell out the code.
+I'll link to examples along the way, but I'm going to encourage you to try to implement these steps on your own before seeing how I did it.
+It all depends on how you learn, of course, do what is best for you.

 ## Hitting the World

-Now that you have a working skeleton for the project, I'm more going to guide you through the process and the reasoning rather than spell out the code.
-I'll link to examples along the way, but I'm going to encourage you to
+For simplicity, we will be using the center of our bird-circle for all of our collision.
+You can absolutely factor in the width of the circle into collisions, but for conciseness and clarity we'll just be using the circle's center.